NordicTrack RW200 Rower Review

 When upright, the NordicTrack Rower can be moved and positioned on the two built-in caster wheels.
 The folded footprint in fairly small and can easily be put in the corner of a room or inside a coat closet.

-The NordicTrack RW200 Rower is heavier than most rowing machines so just be careful at first until you get used to the weight distribution.
+The NordicTrack RW200 Rower is heavier than most rowers so just be careful at first until you get used to the weight distribution.

 (Back to Top)